Carrollian manifolds and null infinity: A view from Cartan geometry: Null Infinity

 In a sense, the homogeneous realisation of null infinity \eqref{Null infinity: homogeneous space realisation} is a conformal generalisation of the Carrollian spacetimes \eqref{Carrollian spacetimes: homogeneous space realisation}.
 This is obvious at the level of the isometry group since the Carroll groups can all be understood as subgroups of the Poincaré group.
 It suffices to compare the matrix representation \eqref{Carrollian spacetimes: Carroll groups, matrix represantaton} of $\Carr_{\gL}\left(n\right)$ with

-In particular, in the basis for $\bbR^{n+2}$ introduced in section \ref{ss: Carrollian spacetimes, Homogeneous model}, the Lie algebra of the $(n+1)$-dimensional Poincaré group is { }{}\\ with $m_{[AB]}=m_{AB}$.
-On top of the spatial rotations, Carrollian boosts and translations respectively generated by $m^A{}_B$, $t_B$ and $m^A$, $t_-$ we have, as compare to Carrollian isometries, extra dilatation generated by $\ga$ and $n$ extra Carrollian special conformal transformations generated by $r^A$,$t_+$.
+In particular, in the basis for $\bbR^{n+2}$ introduced in section \ref{ss: Carrollian spacetimes, Homogeneous model}, the Lie algebra of the $(n+1)$-dimensional Poincaré group is generated by matrices of the form { }{}\\ On top of the spatial rotations, Carrollian boosts and translations respectively generated by $\fkm^A{}_B$, $t_B$ and $m^A$, $t_-$ we have, as compare to Carrollian isometries, extra dilatation generated by $\ga$ and $n$ extra Carrollian special conformal transformations generated by $r^A$ and $t_+$.